 SAP DevOps

-What Is DevOps?
+What is SAP DevOps?

-An SAPinsider report on Change Management and Testing in SAP found that while the traditional waterfall model dominates for SAP ERP Central Component (SAP ECC) or SAP Business Suite (37% vs. 28%), Agile and DevOps are starting to make inroads within SAP teams (43% plan to roll them out and 38% plan to roll out DevOps orchestration tools).
+SAPinsider’s report on Change Management and Testing in SAP found that while the traditional waterfall model dominates for SAP ERP Central Component (SAP ECC) or SAP Business Suite (37% vs. 28%), Agile and DevOps are starting to make inroads within SAP teams (43% plan to roll them out and 38% plan to roll out DevOps orchestration tools).

 SAP teams, used to multi-year development projects followed by years of maintenance, must now adapt to this rapid, multi-modal development world.
-Many SAP teams struggle, leading to subpar application quality, suboptimal business value, compliance issues, business disruption, project delays, and budget overruns.
+Many SAP teams struggle, leading to subpar application quality, suboptimal business value, security and compliance issues, business disruption, project delays, and budget overruns.

 SAP teams need a suitable SAP-specific solution, with the capability to connect SAP to external continuous integration/continuous delivery (CI/CD) tools for non-SAP software.
 Several DevOps tools are available to accelerate workflows and enable CI/CD from ServiceNow, Microsoft Azure DevOps, and Rev-Trac; there is also open-source software such Jira, Jenkins, and GitLab.